PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

     If the genome is not a Bacteria or Archaea, this number will always be 100.

 Evaluation Group:
-    This is the taxonomic grouping that was used by EvalG to determine the universal roles.
-The smaller this grouping, the more accurate the completeness and contamination will be.
+    This is the representative genome group that was used by EvalG to determine the universal roles.
+The prefix (R200 in the screen fragment) indicates the tightness of the grouping, with higher numbers indicating that the group is covering a smaller portion of the taxonomy tree.
+In general, R200 covers a species, R100 a genus, and R50 a family, but this is not always the case.
+The grouping is based on protein distance for a conserved protein-- PheS-- whose sequence mutations are known to have a high correlation with the overall protein mutation rate for a genome.
+The mutation rate does not always correspond to taxonomic boundaries, and in particular *Enterobacteriaceae* has many species in the same R200 group, while *Wolbachia* has strains that are far apart enough to land in different groups.

 Contig Count:
     The number of contigs in the genome.
 For a given assembly size, a lower number indicates a better-quality assembly.